kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 #### Summary

-To compare with **Scenario 2**, overall network latency is bad, response times increased from below 1 second up to 9 second.
+Compared to **Scenario 2**, the overall network latency is bad, response times increased from below 1 second up to 9 seconds.

-Same behavior observable by the CoreDNS service, DNS requests and DNS lookups times increased up to 100% compared with **Scenario 2**
+The same behavior is observable for the CoreDNS service: Compared to **Scenario 2**, DNS requests and DNS lookup times increased by up to 100%.

 ### Scenario 4

-Fig.1 shown call execution summary (from client perspective) of test cluster with istio sampling rate 100% setup.
+Fig. 1 shows the call execution summary (from client perspective) of the test cluster with Istio sampling rate set to **100%**.
-Success rate of call execution is 99% and average response time is around **1 seconds.**
+The success rate of call execution is 99%, and the average response time is around **1 second**.

-Unsuccessfully calls mostly result HTTP 503, main cause was high network latency and high load to the upstream service.
+Unsuccessful calls mostly result in a HTTP 503 response; with the main causes being high network latency and high load to the upstream service.

 | ![Call execution summary](../assets/istio-100per-no-svc-call-summary.jpg) |
 | :--: |
 | Fig. 1 Call execution summary |

-Fig. 2 below show overview istio mesh network, as call execution summary cluster metrics also show 100% of success rate inclusive local call chain.
+Fig. 2 shows the Istio Mesh network overview.
+Like for the call execution summary, the success rate of cluster metrics is 100%, including local call chain.
-Latency on average stay over 727ms with a 7.30 operation per second per service.
+Average latency stays over 727ms, with 7.30 operations per second per service.

-Global Request Volume increased from 10 to 21.1 operation per second, compared to the **Scenario 2** and **Scenario 3** with Global operation per second value over 65, here missing calls to the tracing collector service calls.
+Global Request Volume increased from 10 to 21.1 operations per second.
+Compared to **Scenario 2** and **Scenario 3**, which have more than 65 operations per second, here the calls to the tracing collector service are missing.

 | ![Istio mesh mverview](../assets/istio-100per-no-svc-overwiew.jpg) |
 | :--: |